 For the average person, you know learned how to save for retirement.
 You know what you need to do and where to start.

-This simple advice of hitting your first milestone is the motivation to keep you going.
+This simple advice for hitting your first milestone is the motivation to keep you going.
 Along the way, you will become savvier with finances and investing.

 When it is time to move to the question of “can I retire” at such and such age, you have already taken out many of the variables, and the decision becomes more and more clear.